LightForm-group/KWN-deformation/README.md

 Short copies of these examples (`test_1a` and `test_2a`) can be run using the `run_basic_test.sh` script within the `tests` directory.

 Note : a bash script has been added to run the model more easily.
 It is located in the `tests` folder.
-It takes as an argument the name of the test folder (containing the `ǹame_list.input` file).
-You just need to go to the `tests` folder and then run `./run_kwn.sh testfolder` in a terminal
+To use it, you just need to go to the `tests` folder and then run `./run_kwn.sh testfolder` in a terminal (where `testfolder` contains a `results` directory and the `namelist.input` file as stated above.)

 ## Authors